 What is the NT measurement?

 In addition to blood work, many screening tests also include an ultrasound measurement called the nuchal translucency (NT).

 - The nuchal translucency (NT) is a fluid filled space at the back of every baby’s neck

 - A larger NT measurement is associated with an increased chance for chromosome disorders like Down syndrome and some other genetic and non-genetic issues like congenital heart defect

 - An ultrasound to measure NT is performed between 11 and 14 weeks of pregnancy and should be done at a certified ultrasound site.
 Your health care provider will tell you where an NT ultrasound can be obtained.

 - An NT measurement of 3.5 mm or bigger is considered significant and would be a screen positive.
 A referral for genetic counselling will likely be offered.

-Prenatal screening is moving toward results available earlier in pregnancy, allowing expectant couples more time for decision making and access to additional services.
-Already many centres are offering enhanced FTS (eFTS).
+Because prenatal screening is moving toward results available earlier in pregnancy, allowing expectant couples more time for decision making and access to additional services, integrated prenatal screening (IPS) is no longer available in Ontario.
+Most centres are now offering enhanced FTS (eFTS).
 This improved test performs better than traditional FTS with a higher detection rate and lower false positive rate. eFTS is expected to be just as good as IPS, but with results available earlier in pregnancy.